-A major draw of the wireless route is the ability to dispense with the ‘charging anxiety’ of remembering to plug in for the necessary evening re-fuel but – believe me – there are plenty of worries to replace that with.
-Consider the following challenges to the joys of cable freedom:
+A major draw of the wireless root is the ability to dispense with the ‘charging anxiety’.
+Like remembering to plug in for the necessary evening re-fuel but – believe me – there are plenty of worries to replace that with.
+Consider the following challenges to the joys of cable freedom.

 A Mobile Phone Precedent?

-Wireless charging has failed to gain a foothold in the mobile phone industry, a sector that on first glance, would appear an easier market to crack.
-For several years, phone manufacturers have offered the technology using the Wireless Power Consortium’s Qi standardisation – among others – but adoption has been patchy.
+Wireless charging has failed to gain a foothold in the mobile phone industry.
+A sector that on first glance, would appear an easier market to crack.
+For several years, phone manufacturers have offered the technology using the Wireless Power Consortium’s Qi standardisation.
+However, adoption has been patchy.
 Reasons for the reluctance include everything from the high cost of the technology and slower charging.
 The mobile consumer is still hanging on to the cable, waiting for improvements in convenience and performance.

 Limited Energy Efficiency

 When you cut the cord of plugged-in charging (and opt for wireless), you cut your green credentials.
 By removing the direct connection to the wall socket, efficiency is reduced.
 On the face of it, the up to 90 percent energy efficiency claims of wireless charging sound good.
-Yet there is still a 10 percent loss in energy efficiency and, in the context of a mass adoption of EV on a global scale, that translates as a massive waste.
+Yet there is still a 10 percent loss in energy efficiency.
+In the context of mass adoption of EV on a global scale, that translates as a massive waste.